Cloud machine learning

 1.9 Pathos

-[…] is a framework for heterogenous computing.
-It primarily provides the communication mechanisms for configuring and launching parallel computations across heterogenous resources.
+[…] is a framework for heterogeneous computing.
+It primarily provides the communication mechanisms for configuring and launching parallel computations across heterogeneous resources.
 Pathos provides stagers and launchers for parallel and distributed computing, where each launcher contains the syntactic logic to configure and launch jobs in an execution environment.
 Some examples of included launchers are: a queue-less MPI-based launcher, a ssh-based launcher, and a multiprocessing launcher.
 Pathos also provides a map-reduce algorithm for each of the available launchers, thus greatly lowering the barrier for users to extend their code to parallel and distributed resources.
 Pathos provides the ability to interact with batch schedulers and queuing systems, thus allowing large computations to be easily launched on high-performance computing resources.

 Integrates well with your jupyter notebook which is the main thing, but much like jupyter notebooks themselves, you are on your own when it comes to reproducibility and might want to use it in concert with one of the other solutions here to achieve that.